 Setting up the Bujo is a fairly simple task, especially considering it is going to synthesize 500,000 thoughts!

-The best way to learn about an initial set-up is go to the man himself!
+The best way to learn about the bullet journal layout is go to the man himself!
 Watch Ryder’s video at bulletjournal.com and within ten minutes you can see the content of the video and get to work on your initial layouts in your notebook.

 Now for the big question; which notebook to use?
 Well, since you have found me here, as I hope you have for my last two entries, I will point you again to the couple of clicks it will take you to get to the Galen Everyday Notebooks.
 The A5 size make an excellent Bujo as the size of the page is able to accommodate lots of entries and the profile is slim, so it will be easy to take with you, especially once you get in the habit of Bujo-ing and want it with you at all times.